iboutsikas/iboutsikas.github.io/docs/6.2.0/print.md

 The path is relative to the main directory with no leading `./`.

 ## Adding a project*
-Projects are organized using Jekyll's [Collection feature](https://jekyllrb.com/docs/collections/).
+Projects are organized using [Jekyll Collections](https://jekyllrb.com/docs/collections/).
-Each project generates an entry on the projects layout ([Demo][projects] and its own detail view ([Demo][project]).
+Each project generates an entry on the projects layout ([Demo][projects]) as well as its own detail page ([Demo][project]).

-A project is represented by a file in the `_projects` directory.
+Each project is defined by a file in the `_projects` directory.
-The project's meta information is defined in the files front matter.
-Additionally, you can add markdown content.
+The project's meta information is defined in the file's front matter.
+You can also add markdown content.
 A project's front matter may look like:

 ~~~yml
 ---